 Just look at the data - within the first year of GDPR, there were $63 million of fines issued.
 Naturally, no company wants to find themselves risking that much of their resources.

 The problem with Slack is that — as it is only available as a service — your own level of compliance rises and falls with the compliance of your service provider.
 And with the code being closed-source, you often lack insight into how your tools really work under the hood.
+That's why many are also looking into self-hosted alternatives to Slack.

 Open source projects like Rocket.Chat, on the other hand, are compliant with GDPR and a wide range of data regulations worldwide.
 It offers you the choice of truly being in control of your user’s data and because of the open source code, you have full insight into how everything works.